angelajjones/portfolio/PhD/README.md

 I start with a (very) brief summary of the main points for the reader who's in a hurry or just wants a general idea of what I worked on.
 For the more interested or determined reader, I follow that up with a more detailed overview of the relevant background of my studies and some short explanations of two of the studies I ran.

-Navigate directly to a specific section here, or use the menu icon at the top left of this section to see the table of contents:
+Navigate directly to a specific section here, or use the menu icon at the top left, next to the file name, to see the table of contents:
 - [Keep it short: take-home messages about active learning](#keep-it-short-take-home-messages-about-active-learning)
 - [What is active learning?](#what-is-active-learning)
     - [Active learning in the lab](#active-learning-in-the-lab)